 - What problems do the characters have that you also have?

-- What is the main conflict in the book?
+- What is the main conflict in the movie or book?

-- Do you like the book?
+- Do you like the book or film?
 Why or why not?

-- What is the setting of the book?
+- What is the setting of the book or film?
 Would you like to live in the setting?
 Why or why not?

-- Keep a detailed list of the money that you receive and that you spend.
-Make sure to note specifically what you've spent money on.
+- Keep a detailed list of the money you receive and spend, noting specifically what you've spent it on.

-- Keep track of what you eat, when you eat it, and how it makes you feel afterwards.
+- Keep track of what you eat, when you eat it, and how it makes you feel afterward.

 - Keep track of the exercise you get.
 Anything that picks up your heart rate counts!